thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

     return self.get_state_select()
 {% endhighlight %}

-The method determines when the district options have loaded by:
+This method selects a state value and then waits for the district options to load.
+It determines when the district options have loaded by:

 1. Getting a reference to the district select element
 2. Selecting an option in the state select dropdown